-Date and version Reason for review Review frequency Owner Approver Version 1.0, April 2023 New Every two years Chief Executive Officer BCVL Board
+Date and version Reason for review Review frequency Owner Approver Version 1.0, April 2023 New Every two years Chief Executive Officer BCVL Board Version 2.0, November 2024 Revision Every two years Chief Executive Officer BCVL Board

 Building Communities (Vic) Ltd (BCVL) owns the copyright to this material.
 No part of this document may be reproduced or reused for any commercial purposes whatsoever, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of BCVL, except in the case of brief quotations and certain other non-commercial uses".
 For permission requests, submit request via BCVL website.